frandizzle/Trio/README.md

 echo 'DEVELOPER_TEAM = xxxxxxxxxx' > ConfigOverride.xcconfig
 ```

-Then launch Xcode and build the Trio app:
+Then launch Xcode and build the Tai app:
 ```
 xed .
 ```